ssfsx17/ffpnp/pandoc-markdown/0810-Astrologian.md

 |           | E: Special | Target H: 0
 |           |            | Effect H/V: 3/3

-Against all enemies in the area, this acts as a Magical Attack, Unaspecting, dealing Level * Intellect * 0.6 Damage.
+Against all enemies in the area, this acts as a Magical Attack, Unaspected, dealing Level * Intellect * 0.6 Damage.
 For all allies in the area, this grants [Macrocosmos][Status: Macrocosmos] status for 4 status phases.

 #### Astrologian 99